webplatform/docs-wpd/Infrastructure/architecture/VM_roles/index.md

 * The objective of the ''sessions'' VM is to store only user session data in a key store (redis, memcached, etc) so we do not mix general use object cache web applications would make.
 * Note that there’s no enforcement, authentications, checks for who and what we send at the moment of writing of this document
 * Each web app VM will eventually run a proxy to the sessions storage this VM provides with a software called ''Nutcracker'' (a.k.a. [https://github.com/twitter/twemproxy/ TwEmProxy])
+* As with other keystore VMs such as the ones with roles '''redis''' and '''memcache''', the port should be the default value from the VM itself.
+Each client VM to sessions will also expose the default port as if it was local.

 == accounts ==

-* '''How many required''':
+* '''How many required''': 1
-* '''Must it have a public IP address?''':
+* '''Must it have a public IP address?''': Yes (for now, until we make it behind NGINX)
 * '''Expected public hostname''':
-* '''Must it have a Volume''':
+* '''Must it have a Volume''': N/A
-* '''Must it have a DNS reverse lookup''':
+* '''Must it have a DNS reverse lookup''': N/A
-* '''Must it have publicly opened ports?''':
+* '''Must it have publicly opened ports?''': N/A
 * '''What does it do?''':
 ** OAuth2 server ("fxa-oauth-server")
 ** Internal auth API server ("fxa-auth-server")